This post will introduce you to Google Scholar and show you how to use it more effectively to help you in your research process.

 The first thing you should do to be an effective Google Scholar searcher is set your preferences so that Google Scholar works with SDSU’s library to determine if and where SDSU has full text access to the articles you find.
 To do this you must do the following:

-- Select the box next to San Diego State University- SDSU SFX
+- Select the box next to San Diego State University- Find it at SDSU

 - Click Save.

 - Start searching with links to your library's resources.
-When you find an article that looks helpful, click on SDSU SFX link on the right hand side of the search results.
+When you find an article that looks helpful, click on the Find it at SDSU link on the right hand side of the search results.
 This will then search the library’s resources for full text access and return a screen that shows you what databases have access to this article or if the library has a copy in print.
 If we don’t own the article, there will be a link to Interlibrary Loan so that you can request that article free of charge.
-You will have to authenticate yourself using your Library pin and Red ID.
+If you're off campus, you'll need to authenticate using your SDSUid and password.

 You can search by author, publication, date, legal opinion, journal title, and more.
 Most of these advanced features must be used under the advanced search screen, found by clicking the downward facing arrow icon next to the Search button on the Google Scholar home screen.
 Here is a link to the Google Scholar Search Tips to help you build more complex searches.